Support for students with disability and their families

 • school staff who work with a student with disability.

-The goal of the DAFP is to help you, your child and their school to address specific, individual issues as they arise.
+The goal of the DAFP is to provide personalised individual support for you, your child and their school to address specific, individual issues as they arise.

-Organisations contracted by the DAFP will provide support to students with disability and their families by:
+Organisations contracted by the DAFP will provide support to students with disability and their families to:

-• providing personalised advice and guidance in the education space to students with disability and their families
+• provide personalised advice and guidance in the public education space for students with disability and their families

-• working one-on-one with students with disability and their families to address specific issues
+• work one-on-one with students with disability and their families to address specific issues

-• providing representation to students with disability and their families
+• provide representation to students with disability and their families

-• helping navigate the NSW public education system (and other related government systems), and access services and support.
+• help navigate the NSW public education system (and other related government systems), and access services and support.

 There are many situations where you may decide that you need support.
 Some examples include: